facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Owning too many funds or stocks creates complications.
 Prioritize low-cost, diversified index funds that give you exposure to entire markets with minimal maintenance.

-Use broadly diversified funds like target date funds or balanced funds as core portfolio holdings, then supplement with more specialized funds if desired.
+Use broadly diversified funds like target date funds or index funds as core portfolio holdings, then supplement with more specialized funds if desired.
 But stick to 12 or fewer funds total.

 Step 5: Review your cash reserve